 Child Injury/Accident Procedures:

-- In the event of an injury to a child, a first aid trained staff member assesses the severity of the injury and gives the necessary first aid.
+- In the event of an injury to a child, a first aid trained teacher assesses the severity of the injury and gives the necessary first aid.

-- If a child needs to go to a doctor, the parents/caregivers will be informed immediately and asked to collect their child and get them checked by a doctor or health professional immediately.
+- If a child needs to go to a doctor, the parents/caregivers will be informed immediately and asked to collect their child and get them checked by a doctor or health professional.

 - If it is a head injury, an ice pack wrapped in a towel will be held on the child’s head for up to 20 minutes.
 If it is a burn, the injured area will be put under cold running water immediately for at least 10 minutes.